Submitting Specimens for Legionella Testing

 Specimen acceptance criteria

-ÐÇ¿ÕÓéÀÖ¹ÙÍø only accepts various specimen types for Legionella testing from public health laboratories and other federal agencies.
+ÐÇ¿ÕÓéÀÖ¹ÙÍø only accepts certain specimen types for Legionella testing from public health laboratories and other federal agencies.

 Specimen, documentation, packaging, and shipping